DomuStyle/Videoflix-BE/README.md

 Use http://127.0.0.1:8000/admin/ to enter the admin panel of the Backend by using the Superuser credentials set in your .env file.

 ---

+## Troubleshootig

+*If your Backend isn't running properly in Docker-Desktop*

+- after cloning the repo from Github the file #backend.entrypoint.sh uses the Line-Ending fromat CRLF.
+This must be set to LF instead.